joukos/pdfaq/README.md

 When using a USB footswitch, just bind its key in Paradiddle and make sure it's set to "hold" the key down in the control software.

 When using an e-kit's hi-hat pedal, it's up to the e-kit to determine what the input means, and which notes or CC messages it sends.
 The nuance in position might only affect the sound of the kit itself, and there's no strict universal standard on how a hi-hat controller should behave with regard to MIDI, or electrically.
-Paradiddle uses the common MIDI CC #4 for the pedal openness value, from 0 to 127.
+Paradiddle uses the common MIDI CC #4 for the pedal openness value, from 0 to 127, but the pedal or kit might only recognize open, closed and half-closed states.

 Note that a hi-hat pedal with expressive control is connected with a TRS (stereo) cable, unlike kick triggers which use a TS (mono) one.
 Make sure you have the appropriate cable.